mwbit/CrudReact_With_Json-server/README.md

-# Projetct: Crud In React With Json server
+# Description: Crud in ReactJS with Json-server

 A crud example in react using Json-server